varTapexe/Wizard101-Speedrun-Challenge/README.md

 5. Click **File** > **Open Folder**
 6. Find the folder you just downloaded and select the **src** folder.a
 7. Click **Terminal** > **New Terminal**
+8. In the terminal make sure you're in the src folder:
+   I. Right click the src folder on the left.
+   II.
+Click **Copy Path**.
+   III.
+Type `cd ` followed by the path you copied.
+   IV.
+Example: `cd C:\Users\YOURNAME\Downloads\Wizad101-Speedrun-Challenge\src`
-8. In the terminal type or paste: `python -m pip install -r requirements.txt`
+10. In the terminal type or paste: `python -m pip install -r requirements.txt`
-9. After everything is installed type `py main.py` to run the file.
+11. After everything is installed type `py main.py` to run the file.

 # Rules:
 1. Must start on a **new** wizard.
 Any school is allowed but make sure you are on a brand new wizard/account.